mdrobek/watney/README.md

 **Note:** Please make sure, that GOPATH is set accordingly, as described [here][14].

 To Run Watney (on your server):
+* IMAP Server to pull your mails
+* SMTP Server to send mails
-* **None** (Once Watney is a compiled executable, no additional requirements are necessary to run it.)
+* **No other requirements** (Once Watney is a compiled executable, no additional requirements are necessary to run it.)
-* You need to have access to a/your imap server (Duh!
-What's the point otherwise, it's a Mail-Client after all.)

 ### Get and Build Watney
 1) Download the watney sources from github: